nrkn/ast-whitelist/README.md

 ```

 The predicate you pass also recieves a parent node (`null` if the current node
-is not the root node) and the root node, in case your predicate needs
+is the root node) and the root node, in case your predicate needs some context:
-some context:

 ```js
 const predicate = ( node, parent, root ) => {